 Simply owning a game gets you a fraction of a share in VoxCoin each time a sale of the same title is made by anyone forever.
 Buy a game and do nothing else and you'll still make cash.

 VoxCoin can be used to purchase games at any time, or you can save them up and get a cash-out of real world money at $100 USD (10,000 VoxCoin)

 Using this method, a developer can take advantage of it with no money up front (and therefore less risk).
 It adds incentive for people to spread awareness of games that they enjoy, thereby creating a sort of natural marketing system -- much cheaper than buying advertising, and much more feasible for the average indie developer.
 Most indie devs typically don’t have the money up-front to buy ads in the first place.
 Others may have some extra cash, but don’t want to risk spending it all on something that could cost them if it doesn’t pay out.
 Profit-sharing solves both these problems.
 Because it promises a percentage of future revenue, it costs nothing to start, and therefore, you lose nothing if it doesn’t work out.

-I hope this blog post does what it’s supposed to and demystifies anything that may have needed demystifying, but if you still have questions (or are interested in joining our community of developers or streamers) you’re welcome to DM me on Discord or Twitter, or you can email me directly at firstname.lastname@example.org .
+I hope this blog post does what it’s supposed to and demystifies anything that may have needed demystifying, but if you still have questions (or are interested in joining our community of developers, streamers, general ) you’re welcome to DM me on Discord or Twitter, or you can email me directly at email@example.com .
 This is the part where we come full circle and I ask you to join the movement at signup.voxpopgames.net and hop into our Discord here!
 We’re friendly, I promise!

-Plus, now you can check out our store in your web browser now! https://www.voxpopgames.site/store/top Until next time~
+Plus, now you can check out our store in your web browser! https://www.voxpopgames.site/store/top